 We implemented one of the first web-based online field experiments of fund-raising.
 We embedded our experiment in the Internet Public Library to test four mechanisms: Voluntary Contribution (VCM), Premium, Seed Money and Matching.
-The Premium mechanism generates a significantly higher contribution rate than VCM, but the gift size is not significantly different across mechanisms.
+Although the gift size is not significantly different across mechanisms, the Seed and Matching mechanisms each generate significantly higher user click-through response rate than the Premium mechanism.
 Because this is one of the earliest embedded, web-based field experiments, we report our methodology findings in some detail.
-Using pop-up windows and asking for non-privacy-invasive geographic information were ineffective as participant assignment techniques.
-Participant clickstream data that nominally demonstrates a desire to donate is a poor predictor of actual giving.
+Cookies work better as participant assignment techniques than pop-up windows and elicitation of geographic information.
+Participant clickstream data that nominally demonstrate a desire to donate is a poor predictor of actual giving.